Healthy Living

 Dietitians aim to help you manage and improve your health through your diet.
 A dietitian is also able to prescribe tailored nutrition advice for medical conditions, also known as medical nutrition therapy.

-If you have extras cover with Medibank, you may be able to claim benefits under ‘Dietetics’ towards consultations with a recognised dietitian.
-Log in to My Medibank to check what's included in your cover.
+If you have extras cover with Medibank, you may be able to claim benefits towards consultations with a recognised dietitian, depending on your level of cover.
+Log in to My Medibank or download the My Medibank app to check your cover, waiting periods and limits.

 A nutritionist provides advice to help you improve or manage your health through your diet.

 They should have a tertiary qualification in nutrition, food science or public health.
 Nutritionists can be accredited or registered depending on their level of qualifications and their approach can vary.
 However, nutritionists are not regulated by the government which means that unqualified individuals may call themselves nutritionists.
-The Nutrition Society of Australia has a voluntary register for nutritionists who meet their specific qualification criteria for registration.
 If you do decide to go to a nutritionist for advice, check their qualifications in advance to make sure they are suitable for your needs.

-Naturopathy is a complementary therapy.
-It has a holistic and preventative focus, using non-invasive approaches to improve your overall health and wellbeing.
+Naturopathy is a complementary therapy and has a holistic and preventative focus, using non-invasive approaches to improve your overall health and wellbeing.
 Naturopaths may provide dietary and lifestyle advice as part of their service, along with other therapies like herbal medicine, homeopathy, counselling and tactile therapies like massage.

 Naturopaths are not regulated by the government.
 As a minimum, a naturopath should have an Advanced Diploma in Naturopathy or Health Science, and should be registered with professional body like the Australian Naturopathy Practitioners Association Inc. Naturopathy may be used to complement other medical therapies but not in place of them.